tOOlmaRR/pubsub_challenge/pubsub/README.md

 1. Navigate to <a href="http://localhost:8000/">http://localhost:8000/</a> in a browser.
 The Welcome page should be displayed if everything was set up correctly.

-### Building

-When assembling a "build", or a copy of what you will deploy over to your web server, you can manually exclude some files when copying over to your web server, such as:
-1. This readme
-1. The .git folder
-1. The .gitignore file

-### Deploying / Publishing

-1. Copy all contents from your build above to your web server root.
-1. Ensure all necessary site bindings are in place to serve this site as a localhost request on port 8000.
-1. Open up a browser and surf on over to http://localhost:8000/ and confirm that you see the "Welcome!" page

 ## Features

 ### Subscribe (API Endpoint)